 Even though Mandarin isn’t impossible to learn, it’s not a piece of cake either.
 So, to sum up, it is difficult but doable!

-If I have to sum up the difficulty level of Chinese.
-I would say this is not a language that should be taken lightly.
-You cannot expect to achieve anything meaningful without putting enough time and effort into it.
+If I had to sum up the difficulty level of Chinese, I would say it is not a language to be taken lightly.
+You cannot expect to achieve anything meaningful without putting in enough time and effort.

 What makes studying Chinese so difficult?